 What is the meaning of the BlackBerry logo?

-The logo is designed to look like a blackberry fruit.
+The logo is designed to resemble a blackberry.
 It has eight ‘bits,’ with seven visible and one missing as if someone took a bite out of it.
 This plays on the word “byte,” connecting the logo to the tech world.

 The negative space in the logo forms multiple letter B’s, representing the brand name “BlackBerry.”
 This dual symbolism highlights the brand’s identity and creativity, linking it to technology and the fruit.

-The logo’s simple and clever design makes it easy to recognize and remember, showing the brand’s innovative and tech-savvy nature.
+The logo’s simple, clever design makes it easy to recognize and remember, highlighting the brand’s innovative, tech-savvy nature.

 What are the BlackBerry company colors?